-For the automakers, the nightmare visage is an Amazon-like gargantuan to which they become beholden, an all-but impassable global gatekeeper for the sale of their vehicles.
 Only, the major automakers are visibly mobilized in focused counter-revolution, intent on preventing their dystopian fate.

 Consider GM.
 Four years ago, this US giant was ahead in early electrics, having launched the path-breaking plug-in hybrid Volt, which gave it the type of estimable street cred it had lacked since perhaps the stylish Camaro in the late 1960s.
 Yet it was a tenuous lead, and one that GM itself seemed not to know what to do with.
 When presented with the opportunity to run with its advantage by, say, acquiring advanced battery companies, GM refused.
 In interviews at the time, GM executives said the company made cars, not batteries; it needed to husband its scarce resources.